Funding and Awards

 Further details are below.

-The LAHP studentship competition for 2019/20 entry is now open.
-Applications must be made directly to the London Arts and Humanities Partnership (LAHP).
-The deadline for applications to LAHP is Monday 28 January 2019.
-Candidates must also apply for a place to study at Queen Mary by Friday 18 January 2019 in order to be considered for an AHRC-funded studentship.
-Only UK and EU applicants are eligible to apply for AHRC funding.
+Applicants who wish to be considered for an AHRC-funded studentship must apply directly to the London Arts and Humanities Partnership (LAHP).
+The deadline for applications to LAHP is usually January 31 every year.
+Only home and EU applicants are eligible to apply for AHRC funding.

 You must have the support of a primary supervisor in the Department of English at Queen Mary before you apply to LAHP.

-The closing date for applicants seeking QM Principal's Studentships for 2019 entry is 31 January 2019.
+The closing date for applications for September 2021 entry is 20 January 2021.

 We welcome applications from prospective Commonwealth Scholars and candidates seeking other externally-funded awards.

-For further information please contact the Director of Graduate Studies, Dr Rehana Ahmed (firstname.lastname@example.org).
+For further information please contact the Director of Graduate Studies, Professor David Duff: firstname.lastname@example.org.

 See also the College page offering information on research studentships.